RLDiary/Wordle-GRPO/README.md

 # Wordle-GRPO

-Wordle-GRPO is a reinforcement learning training loop built on top of **Transformers, TRL, and Accelerate**, specifically designed to train language models to play the game of **Wordle** using the **GRPO (Generative Relative Policy Optimization)** algorithm.
+Wordle-GRPO is a reinforcement learning training loop built on top of **Transformers, TRL, and Accelerate**, specifically designed to train language models to play the game of **Wordle** using the **GRPO (Group Relative Policy Optimization)** algorithm.
 The training pipeline is built for **multi-turn environments** like Wordle, where models learn from rewards defined by a custom rubric and iteratively refine their response.

 ### 🚀 Results from RL Loop